-This topic describes how to install a single-domain or multi-domain SSL certificate on an Apache server, including downloading and uploading a certificate file, configuring related parameters on the Apache server, and verifying the installation result.
-The parameters include those related to the certificate file, certificate chain, and certificate key.
+This topic describes how to install a single-domain, multi-domain, or wildcard certificate on an Apache server.
 After the certificate is installed, you can access the Apache server over HTTPS, which ensures the security of data transmission.

 This topic provides an example on how to install a certificate on an Apache 2.4.7 server that runs a CentOS operating system.
 The installation process may vary based on the version of the operating system or web server.
 If you have questions, contact your account manager.